ED conducts raids against Vivo, related companies in money laundering probe | Law-Order

 - India

-The searches are being carried out under sections of the Prevention of Money Laundering Act (PMLA).
+The searches are being carried out under sections of the Prevention of Money Laundering Act (PMLA) at locations in several states including in Delhi, Uttar Pradesh, Meghalaya, Maharashtra, and others.

 The agency is conducting searches at 44 places related to Vivo and associated companies, they said.